zachho123/my-first-react-project/README.md

 ## Additional Fields
 - If you need to store something that doesn't participate in the data flow, feel free to add additional fields to the component class manually (instead of using props or state)

-## Component LifeCycle
+## ReactDOM.render()
-- Each component you make will have its own lifecycle events
-  - Ex: You want to make an ajax request on the initial render to fetch some data
-  - Ex: You want to run some logic whenever your props change
-- You can declare special methods ("lifecycle hooks") on the component class to run some code when a component mounts and unmounts

-### componentDidMount
-- Invoked once after the initial render
-- When this method is invoked, you have access to the virtual DOM
+- This method is what renders your React component(s) to the page
-- You access the virtual DOM via the this.getDOMNode() method
-- *This is the lifecycle event where you'll be making your AJAX requests to fetch data*

-### componentWillUnmount
+- ReactDOM.render() takes two arguments
+    1. the component to render
+    2. the DOM node where you want to render the component
+- You usually only have to use ReactDOM.render once in your application because rendering the most parent component will render all child components

+## The Virtual DOM
-- Invoked immediately before a component is unmounted from the DOM
+- The virtual DOM is a JavaScript representation of the actual DOM
-- *This is where you do necessary clean up*

-### getDerivedStateFromProps
-- Invoked when the component mounts and whenever the props change
-- Sometimes you need to update the state of your component based on the props that are being passed in
-- This lifecycle method is passed the props and the state, and the object you return will be merged with the current state
+- React keeps track of the difference between the current virtual DOM and with the previous virtual DOM and only updates the real DOM with the necessary changes
+- The process:
-- *Used to update the state of a component when its prop change*
+  - Some user event changes the state of your application ->
+  - Re-render virtual DOM ->
+  - Diff previous virtual DOM with new virtual DOM ->
+  - Only update real DOM with necessary changes

 ## Handling Events
 - React events are named using camelCase, rather than lowercase